melihlevent-aslan/land-cover-classification-ai/README.md

 ## Dataset
 * **Input:** Digital Orthophotos (DOP20)
 * **Labels:** Cadastral map derived ground truth

+## Engineering Challenges & Solutions

+### The "Domain Shift" Problem
+During the transition from training on small chips (PNG) to inference on full-scale satellite maps (JP2), we encountered a **Domain Shift** issue.
+* **Symptom:** The initial inference produced a single massive polygon covering the entire city, indicating that the model was classifying the background (Ground) as "Building."
+* **Diagnosis:** Analyzing a single inference tile revealed that the model's confidence scores were compressed.
+Background pixels had a probability of ~0.50, while Buildings were ~0.73.
+* **Root Cause:** The standard binary threshold of `0.5` was too low for the raw JP2 data distribution, causing false positives for the entire background.
+* **Solution:** We implemented **Threshold Tuning**, raising the decision boundary to `0.6`.
+This successfully filtered out the background noise while retaining high-confidence building predictions, resulting in clean, separated vector polygons.

+## Note:
+Training script contains environment-specific paths that need adjustment for local reproduction."

 ---
 *Melih Levent Aslan | M.Sc.
 Geodetic Engineering Student, University of Bonn*